 If you’re planning on hiking the Overland Track, you need to pre-book it.
-During the peak season between October 1 and May 31 it often books out months in advance and requires a permit to be purchased.
+During the peak season between October 1 and May 31 it often books out months in advance and requires an Overland Track permit to be purchased.

-During the off-season you still need to reserve your spot, but the permit is free.
+During the off-season you still need to reserve your spot on the Overland Track, but the permit is free.

 When you book your Overland Track, you reserve your start date, and that’s it.
 You can stay on the track as long as you want, and there’s no time limit to exit the trail.
 You just can’t go backwards at any point.

-Booking your Overland Track online is pretty straight forward, and can be done directly online with Tasmania Parks and Wildlife using their booking system.
+The Overland Track booking is pretty straight forward, and can be done directly online with Tasmania Parks and Wildlife Service using their booking system.

 Here is the website to book your Overland Track.
 Just find an available date and go through the easy-to-follow form.

-Once you have booked your permit you will receive an email confirming your position.
-Parks and Wildlife Service Tasmania will also send you an information package about the track and a packing list.
+Once you have booked your Overland Track permit you will receive an email confirming your position.
+Parks and Wildlife Service Tasmania will also send you an information package about Overland Track and a packing list.

 If you can’t walk the Overland Track and have to cancel all together, there is a cancelation fee.

-if you’re wondering what’s included in the $200 booking fee, the answer is that it just includes your pass to be on the track and access the huts.
+if you’re wondering what’s included in the $200 booking fee, the answer is that it just includes your pass to be on the Overland Track and access the huts.